auralius/matlab_dss_wrapper/README.md

 ----------------

-In these two figures, we can see that with CSDA, SQP converges paster (N=10).
+In these two figures, we can see that with CSDA (N=10), SQP takes less iterations to converge.

 #### Without CSDA - SQP converges after 27 iterations
 <img src="https://github.com/auralius/matlab_dss_wrapper/blob/main/docs/no_derivative.png" width="514" height="493">